Land Forces Command (United Kingdom): Field Army

 When Personnel Support Command was established in 2015, it was decided that the role of SJC(UK) Commander was to transfer to Commander PSC in Aldershot.
 In due course PSC became Home Command.

 On 23 November 2015, it was announced that the post of Commander Land Forces would be renamed as Commander Field Army as part of the Army Command Review.
 CFA will have four brigadiers under their command, namely: Assistant Chief of Staff Commitments, Assistant Chief of Staff Support, Assistant Chief of Staff Warfare and Assistant Chief of Staff Training.
 During the reorganisation, the post of Assistant Chief of Staff (Warfare) was to be held by the Director, Land Warfare Centre.

 Land Operations Command was established on 2 September 2019 as a staff branch within Headquarters Field Army in Andover.
 Through it, Commander Field Army conducts the planning, generation and operational control of all Field Army deployments.

+The Land Special Operations Force (LSOF) was established on 1 December 2023.
+On 13 October 2025, a response to a Freedom of Information request said that the LSOF comprised the Army Special Operations Brigade, the 11th Brigade, and the 77th Brigade, commanded by a major-general.

+Field Army Troops, as of December 2024, included the Surveillance Group; the Understand Group; the Cyber and Electro-Magnetic Activities Effects Group; the Land Warfare Centre; Land Special Operations Force; and 11th Brigade.

+Reversion to Land Forces

+In March 2026, it was announced that through further reorganisations within the army, Field Army would once again be renamed to Land Forces Command, with the post of Commander Land Forces being revived for Lieutenant-General Zac Stenning.